What good is a survival garden if you have to eat everything right away?

 This used to be the sacred art of preserving food used by all of our ancestors.
 It has emerged from the dark ages with easier means and more reliable methods.
 In this process, the produce is placed into clean, hot jars topped with a hot lid and ring.
 The jars and their contents are heated up for a period of time and then removed from the water or other heat source.
 This seals the contents in the jar, preventing bacteria from getting into the jar or forming on the food.

 Shelf lives vary, with an average of two to five years.
 If you plan to can, act early because supplies get scarfed up quickly.
 Starting out can be a bit pricey, but it’s well worth it when you crack open a fresh jar of tomato sauce or dripping strawberry jam.
-It’s a time-intensive process, too, but once canned, fruits and veggies don’t need fridges, freezers, or root cellars to stay edible.
+When it comes to preserving your harvest, it’s a time-intensive process, too, but once canned, fruits and veggies don’t need fridges, freezers, or root cellars to stay edible.

 Read Next: How To Make Kombucha at Home